Access to Student Records

 - Student classification and enrollment status

-- Students have the right to inspect and review the student's education records maintained by the school.
-Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for eligible students to review the records.
-Schools may charge a fee for copies.
+You have the right to inspect and review your student records maintained by the college.
+The college is not required to provide copies of records unless, for reasons such as great distance, it is impossible for eligible students to review the records.
+You may be charged a fee for copies.

-- Students have the right to request that a school correct records which they believe to be inaccurate or misleading.
-If the school decides not to amend the record, the eligible student then has the right to a formal hearing.
-After the hearing, if the school still decides not to amend the record, the eligible student has the right to place a statement with the record setting forth his or her view about the contested information.
+You have the right to request that a school correct records that you believe to be inaccurate or misleading.
+If ACC decides not to amend the record, you have the right to a formal hearing.
+After the hearing, if the college still decides not to amend the record, you have the right to place a statement with the record setting forth your view about the contested information.

-- Generally, schools must have written permission from the student in order to release any information from a student's education record.
-However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions:
+Generally, the college must have written permission from you in order to release any information from your student record.
+However, FERPA allows the college to disclose those records, without consent, to the following parties or under the following conditions: